bayramakdeniz/imageprsice/README.md

 ## Getting Started

-In order to run developed Docker and Singularity containers you need to install Docker (https://docs.docker.com/get-docker/) and Singularity (https://sylabs.io/guides/3.6/user-guide/quick_start.html?highlight=install),  respectively
+In order to run developed Docker and Singularity containers you need to install Docker (https://docs.docker.com/get-docker/) and Singularity (https://sylabs.io/guides/3.6/user-guide/quick_start.html?highlight=install),  respectively.

+Note that you can try different analysis other than the one  presented here as introductive example.
+For more detailed information related to Prsice-2 analysis, please have a look for [1]  (https://www.prsice.info/quick_start/) and [2] (https://www.intro-statistical-genetics.com/data-code ) (ch.
+10).
+Keep in mind that, here  we are using "PRSice_linux" instead of "PRSice" hence you may need to change this command if you want to use examples in these references.

-## for Docker Container
+## For Docker Container

 1. Pull the docker container from Docker Hub